 Besides malnutrition, there are many other issues affecting health on a global scale.
 In the past, the main topic of focus was communicable diseases like hepatitis, cholera, malaria, tuberculosis, and HIV.

-We conduct workshops with students and community members to teach them about preventative healthcare practices.
-This involves WASH (Water and Sanitation for Health) classes where we teach them about the importance of washing hands and brushing teeth as well as healthy cooking and eating workshops.
+During these projects we conduct workshops with students and community members to teach them about preventive healthcare practices.
+This involves WASH (water and sanitation for health) classes where we emphasise the importance of washing hands and brushing teeth, as well as healthy cooking and eating workshops.

 Through our sports programs, we promote the importance of daily exercise.
-We also run maternal and child health as well as first aid workshops.
+We also run maternal and child health, as well as first aid workshops.

 Global child health and primary education